esphome/esphome-docs/components/sprinkler.rst

 .. figure:: images/sprinkler.png
     :align: center

-The ``sprinkler`` controller component aims to behave like a sprinkler system/valve controller, much like those made by companies such as Rain Bird or Hunter.
+The ``sprinkler`` controller component aims to behave like a sprinkler/irrigation valve controller, much like those made by companies such as Rain Bird or Hunter.
 It does so by automating control of a number of :ref:`switch <config-switch>` components, each of which would typically be used to control an individual electric valve via a relay or other switching device.
 It provides a number of features you'd expect of a sprinkler controller, including: